robert17/iotf-rtd/docs/gateways/mqtt.rst

 Topics
 ~~~~~~

-A managed gateway is required to subscribe to two topics to handle requests and responses from IoTF:
+A managed gateway is required to subscribe to two topics to handle requests and responses from IoT Platform:

 - The managed gateway will subscribe to device management reponses on ``iotdm-1/type/<typeId>/id/<deviceId>/response/+``
 - The managed gateway will subscribe to device management requests on ``iotdm-1/type/<typeId>/id/<deviceId>/+``